 A program is no longer responding and spinning your Mac to a halt?
-Find out below how to force quit applications on macOS (including a force quit keyboard shortcut).
+Find out here how to force stop applications on a Mac with macOS (including a force quit keyboard shortcut).

 First, If This Seems Confusing